-MiCo IVD Holdings, LLC ("MiCo") owns approximately 29.3% of the voting share capital of our Company, which may give MiCo significant influence over our management and affairs and may deter a change in control or other transaction that may otherwise be favorable to our shareholders.
+MiCo and Perceptive own approximately 23.6% and 19.0% respectively of the voting share capital of our Company, which may give each of these shareholders a significant influence over our management and affairs and may deter a change in control or other transaction that may otherwise be favorable to our shareholders.

-MiCo owns 11.2 million of our ADSs, which represents approximately 29.3% of the outstanding voting share capital of our Company and, under the terms of the Company's Redeemable Unsecured Convertible Loan Note issued to MiCo (the "Convertible Note") and the purchase agreement for those ADSs, MiCo is entitled to nominate a total of four individuals, three of whom must be independent of MiCo, for consideration by the nomination committee of the board of directors of the Company for appointment as directors for as long as MiCo continues to hold qualifying amounts of ADSs or principal value of the Convertible Note or converted ADSs, as applicable.
+MiCo owns 2.2 million of our ADSs, which represents approximately 23.6% of the outstanding voting share capital of our Company (29.9% on a fully diluted basis, including shares issuable upon conversion of the Company's Redeemable Unsecured Convertible Loan Note issued to MiCo (the "Convertible Note")).
+Based on its public filings, we understand that on December 20, 2023, Mainstream Holdings Ltd. became the sole shareholder of MiCo as a result of a share purchase agreement with MiCo Co.
+Ltd. and MiCoBioMed Co.
+Ltd. Under the terms of the Convertible Note and the purchase agreement for those ADSs, MiCo is entitled to nominate a total of four individuals, three of whom must be independent of MiCo, for consideration by the nomination committee of the board of directors of the Company for appointment as directors for as long as MiCo continues to hold qualifying amounts of ADSs or principal value of the Convertible Note or converted ADSs, as applicable.
 Because of its ownership interest and right to nominate directors, MiCo may have significant influence over our management and affairs and over matters requiring shareholder approval, including the election of directors and significant corporate transactions, such as a merger or other sale of our Company or our assets, for the foreseeable future.
 This concentration of ownership may also delay, deter or prevent a change in control, and may make some transactions more difficult or impossible to complete without the support of MiCo, regardless of the impact of such transactions on our other shareholders.
 The interests of MiCo may differ from the interests of other shareholders and thus result in corporate decisions that are disadvantageous to other shareholders.
-On December 8, 2022, MiCo filed an initial Schedule 13D with the Commission wherein they indicated that they had sought a management change in order to, in their purported opinion, turn around the operational and financial performance of the Company.
-MiCo had previously sought to convene an extraordinary general meeting of the Company's shareholders to effect such a change.
-In late October 2022, two of MiCo's representatives resigned from their positions on the board of directors of the Company, with Aris Kekedjian, the third director nominated by MiCo, remaining as a director of the Company (having become the Company